June 25th, 2024

 December 10th, 2018

 Congratulations to our Graduate Student Michael McGee for being selected by the American Association of Immunologists Travel for Techniques Award.
 Michael will spend a week visiting Dr. Charles Danko’s laboratory at Cornell University, to learn Precision nuclear Run-On & sequencing (PRO-seq) and Chromatin Run-On & sequencing (ChRO-seq).
-These techniques are extremely powerful in revealing real-time transcriptional activities, and we aim to learn and use these tools to dissect and understand the transcriptional regulatory landscape that regulates T cell fate programing.

 October 25th, 2018